Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Planar Graphs and Sparse Graphs

 Let $G$ be a connected graph, possibly non-planar, with $\Delta=3$.
 Wegner showed that if $G$ is not the Petersen graph, then $\chi^2(G)\le 8$.
 Subsequently, this was strengthened~\cite{CranstonK08, CranstonR13paint} to $\chil^2(G)\le 8$ and eventually $\chiAT^2(G)\le 8$.
 For non-planar $G$, this is sharp, as witnessed by the Wagner graph, which is formed from the 8-cycle by adding an edge joining each pair of vertices at distance 4 on the cycle.
 Thus, we seek additional hypotheses on $G$ that imply better upper bounds on $\chi^2(G)$ and $\chil^2(G)$.
 Recall that Wegner conjectured that $\chi^2(G)\le 7$ for every planar subcubic graph.
 As noted above, this conjecture was proved by Thomassen~\cite{thomassen-wegner3} and independently by Hartke, Jahanbekam, and Thomas~\cite{HJT}.
 A natural next step is planar graphs of higher girth.

 Let $G$ be a planar graph with $\Delta=3$ and girth $g$.
 Cranston and Kim~\cite{CranstonK08} showed that $\chil^2(G)\le7$ if $g\ge 7$.
+More recently, Kim and Lian~\cite{KL2} showed that $\chil^2(G)\le 7$ if $g\ge 6$.
+This same bound was proved by Jin, Kang, and Kim~\cite{JKK} for graphs with no 4-cycles and no 5-cycles; and by Kim, Lian, Nakamoto, and Ozeki~\cite{KLNO} for graphs with no 5-cycles.
 Dvo\v{r}\'{a}k, \v{S}krekovski, and Tancer~\cite{DvorakST08} showed that (i) $\chil^2(G)\le 6$ if $g\ge 10$, and (ii) $\chil^2(G)\le 5$ if $g\ge 14$, and (iii) $\chil^2(G)=4$ if $g\ge 24$ (note that (iii) was also proved in~\cite{BIN07}, mentioned above).
 Their first result was strengthened by Cranston and Kim~\cite{CranstonK08} and also Havet~\cite{Havet09}; both groups showed that if $g\ge 9$, then $\chil^2(G)\le 6$.
-Their second result was strengthened by Havet, who showed that if $g\ge 13$, then $\chil^2(G)\le 5$.
+This was recently strengthened further by Kim and Luo~\cite{KL25}, who showed that $\chil^2(G)\le 6$ when $G$ has no cycles of lengths 4 through 8 (but 3-cycles are allowed).
+The second result of~\cite{DvorakST08} was strengthened by Havet, who showed that if $g\ge 13$, then $\chil^2(G)\le 5$.
 Since always $\chi^2(G)\ge \Delta+1$, no restriction on girth implies $\chi^2(G)\le 3$.
 In particular, $\chi^2(K_{1,3})=4$.
 For result (iii), Borodin and Ivanova slightly weakened the hypothesis for coloring (rather than list coloring) needed to guarantee $\chi^2(G)=4$.
 In 2010 they showed~\cite{BorodinI11DAIO} that $g\ge 23$ suffices; in 2012 they strengthened~\cite{BorodinI12DMGT} this to $g\ge 22$.
 In 2021 La and Montassier~\cite{LM-girth21} extended this to $g\ge 21$.

+In addition to the results mentioned above, various authors have conjectured that $\chi^2(G)\le 6$ if $G$ is planar and subcubic with some additional cycle length forbidden.
+For easy reference, we gather all of these statements into a single conjecture.